8.4. Derivatives#

 8.4.5.
 The Mean Value Theorem#

-If \(f\) is a continuous function on the closed interval \([a,b]\) and differentiable on the open interval \((a,b)\), then there is a point \(c\) in \((a,b)\) such that the tangent at \(c\) is parallel to the secant line throught the endpoints \((a,f(a))\) and \((b,f(b))\), that is, \(f\,'(c)=\dfrac{f(b)-f(a)}{b-a}\), or, \(f(b)-f(a)=f\,'(c)(b-a)\).
+Also called the Lagrange Theorem, the Mean Value Theorem (MVT) stated that, if \(f\) is a continuous function on the closed interval \([a,b]\) and differentiable on the open interval \((a,b)\), then there is a point \(c\) in \((a,b)\) such that the tangent at \(c\) is parallel to the secant line through the endpoints \((a,f(a))\) and \((b,f(b))\), that is, \(f\,'(c)=\dfrac{f(b)-f(a)}{b-a}\), or, \(f(b)-f(a)=f\,'(c)(b-a)\).

 Note that MVT doesn’t give what \(c\) is.
 It only guarantees the existence of at least one of such \(c\).
 Finding the \(c\) can be done manually or using code.